About this opportunity

 National Police Certificate *.
 Working with Children Check *.

-Timings are flexible, although we are looking for someone who can attend regularly and commit for at least 3-6 months.Interested in
+Timings are flexible, although we are looking for someone who can attend regularly and commit for at least 3-6 months.Type of work

 - Garden Maintenance